YasithD/capstone-project-backend/docs/README.md

 };
 ```

 > The SQLite query of the form `CREATE TABLE <table_name> (attribute_1, attribute_2, ...)` is used to create a table in the database.
-Here, a table named `teacher` and a table named `student` in created separetly.
+Here, a table named `teacher` and a table named `student` in created separately.

 > The SQLite query of the form `INSERT INTO <table_name> values (value_1, value_2, ...)` is used to insert data to a table in the database.
 Here, dummy data is inserted into the `teacher` table and the `student` table we created.

-> The `run` method of the `sqlite3 Database` is used to run a SQL query which doesn't retrive any result data.
+> The `run` method of the `sqlite3 Database` is used to run a SQL query which doesn't retrieve any result data.
 Use the following [link](https://github.com/TryGhost/node-sqlite3/wiki/API#databaserunsql-param--callback) for further details about the method.

 Since, we have now successfully initialized the database and added the dummy data, next let's create the API endpoints for the `CRUD operations` related to the `teacher` class.

 > Here, `CRUD operations` refers to `Create`, `Read`, `Update`, and `Delete` operations of the data.

 ### 3.2.
-Creating the API endpoints
+Creating the APIs

-In this tutorial we will be guiding you to create the api endpoints for the `CRUD operations` of the teacher class.
+In this tutorial we will be guiding you to create the apis for the `CRUD operations` of the teacher class.

-- First let's create the API endpoint for adding a teacher to the database.
+- First let's create the API for adding a teacher to the database.

 ```js
 export const addTeacher = async (id, name, age) => {